DataBaeDev/Financial-Well-Being-Analysis/README.md

 2) Can one's interconnectedness be used to predict one's financial well-being score?

 ## Analysis
+To conduct the analysis, I used the following machine learning models:
+* Linear Regression - assumes a linear relationship between the independent and dependent variables
+* Random Forest Regression - Combines multiple decision trees to prevent overfitting
+* Gradient Boosting Regression - an additive model, in each stage a regression tree is fit on the negative gradient of the given loss function
+* KNeighbors Regression - does not assume a linear relationship between the independent and dependent variables

 ## Findings & Recommendations

 ## Limitations
 The following limitations should be considered when reviewing this analysis:

 * Personal finance survey responses are highly subjective, as individuals' responses are influenced by personal perceptions, cultural norms, and social attitudes toward money.
 Feelings of embarrassment or shame about financial struggles may lead to misrepresentation ultimately affecting the accuracy of the data.